peymansh68/V2Marz/README.md

 # V2Marz
-V2Marz is a xray-core client supported Marzban and Marzneshin panel
+V2Marz is a xray-core client for android devices supported Marzban and Marzneshin panel

+this project is an example of V2ray_flutter